z88kat/lilygo-paper-watch/README.md

 ## Focus Timer

 The focus timer is a simple timer that counts down from 25 minutes.
 It is meant to be used for the Pomodoro Technique (https://en.wikipedia.org/wiki/Pomodoro_Technique).
 The timer will vibrate when the time is up.

-The timer can be started by  pressing the user button (top right of the case).
-The timer can be reset by long pressing the user button.
+*Using the Timer*:

+* Press the user button (top right) once to start the timer for 25 minutes.
+* Double press the user button to start the timer for 5 minutes.
+* Long press the user button to reset / stop the timer.

 ## Deep Sleep